 We spoke with six charcuterie chalet creators for tips and inspiration for building these seasonal treats.
 The one thing they have in common?
 They had a great time constructing the chalets, and an even better time devouring them.

 Frosty the Cheeseman

 When we saw Nicole Easterday's creation on FARMcurious we instantly fell in love.
 The details are so creative and thoughtful.
 She made a Laura Chenel Black Truffle Chèvre snowman with a prosciutto hat and scarf, a wreath made from broccoli and romanesco, holiday lights with freeze-dried strawberry and pineapple pieces, and sidewalk pea gravel made with wasabi peas.

-Come on!
 Everything on her charcuterie chalet board is edible.
 What really sets this board apart is the snowman.
-“I loved the way the little snowman turned out,” Easterday said.
+“I loved the way the little snowman turned out,” Easterday says.
 “For people who don't have the patience to build a charcuterie chalet, the snowman was so easy with a really big payoff.
 You could pop him on the top of a round of brie and appear totally genius.”

 02 of 06

 The charcuterie team at Valbella Gourmet Foods says finding the right products that wouldn't spoil was their biggest challenge, so they went to cured meats and added some supports.
 “We used cream cheese and a shrink wrap on cardboard for the structure, which worked well,” the Valbella team says.
 For the cabin's main sides, "we used Rohess Speck, our speciality here at Valbella.
 It’s a double smoked bacon,” the team says.
 Yum.
 And the best part has to be the landjaeger sausage fence.